 Software supply chains consist of every person, process, or tool that touches your application across the SDLC.
 This includes everything from application code and developers to CI/CD pipelines and deployment environments.
 Securing vulnerable dependencies in your application code is only part of locking down your software supply chain.
 In fact, many of the attacks we see on the software supply chain don’t involve application code, but rather target other parts of the SDLC.

-The National Telecommunications and Information Administration (NTIA) under the US Department of of Commerce, recently released a report titled The Minimum Elements of a Software Bill of Materials (SBOM) on behalf of the US federal government in which they acknowledged that identifying dependencies in application code is unlikely to prevent many of the software supply chain attacks we see today.
+The National Telecommunications and Information Administration (NTIA) under the US Department of Commerce, recently released a report titled The Minimum Elements of a Software Bill of Materials (SBOM) on behalf of the US federal government in which they acknowledged that identifying dependencies in application code is unlikely to prevent many of the software supply chain attacks we see today.
 The NTIA states, “Several recent high profile attacks in the supply chain did not target software components, but the tools and systems used to manage the software development and build process.”

 To prevent attacks on your software supply chain, organizations need a complete view of their SDLC.
 Unfortunately, traditional SCA solutions provide either extremely limited or no visibility into development pipelines.
 This means even that though you may be diligent in scanning your open source components, you’re still at risk of a software supply chain attack.